-Surface soil on the east and west side of facility 810 contains cadmium and benzo(a)pyrene residue.
-All of this soil is covered by asphalt.
+Surface soil on the east and west side of facility 810 contained cadmium and benzo(a)pyrene residue.
+The contaminated soil was covered by asphalt.
 Appendix N of the Summary of Remedial Investigation Data and Risk Management Decisions for Human Health at NEWIOU Sites (URS, 2004) presents a more detailed description of the human health risk assessment for this site.